liamodwyer/github-pages/_workshop/2-intro.md

 [GitHub Pages](https://pages.github.com/), is a free static web hosting service available as part of every repository.

-Initially designed for user blogs or project documentation but offers a good solution for open educational resources, research project sites or academic profiles.
+Initially this catered for technical blogs or project documentation but it offers a good solution for open educational resources, research project sites or academic profiles.

 Many organizations and individuals are using GitHub to collaboratively create and publish public websites.
 For example, [Programming Historian](http://programminghistorian.org/), [The Carpentries](https://carpentries.org/), or this site!

-> :pushpin: There are limits and guidelines for websites hosted on github pages:
+> 📌 There are limits and guidelines for websites hosted on github pages:
 > - site content < 1GB
 > - < 100GB bandwidth per month
 > - < 10 builds per hour
 > If your site exceeds these quotas, GitHub will send a notice asking to modify the repository.

-> :pushpin: 📌 All content must follow the [community guidelines](https://help.github.com/articles/github-community-guidelines/), e.g. no violence, obscene, or illegal content.
+> 📌 All content must follow the [community guidelines](https://help.github.com/articles/github-community-guidelines/), e.g. no violence, obscene, or illegal content.